 The P0700 OBD2 code is a relatively generic code—and one that you should take seriously.
-It indicates a malfunction in the transmission control system.
-This could prevent your car from changing gears properly, making you a hazard to yourself and others on the road.
+It indicates a malfunction in the transmission control system, preventing your car from changing gears properly, making you a hazard to yourself and others on the road.

 Fixes for the P0700 code may be specific to your vehicle’s make and model.
 Take this into account as you’re going through your diagnosis.
 Follow any advice outlined in your manual over the general diagnosis steps laid out below.

-The solutions to the P0700 code range from simply replacing your transmission fluid to an entire overhaul of your transmission system.
+The P0700 code solutions range from simply replacing your transmission fluid to an entire overhaul of your transmission system.
 The good news is, an OBD2 scan tool gives you all the data you need to diagnose this trouble code.

 Table of Contents

 The P0700 OBD2 code triggers when a malfunction is detected in your transmission controls.
-Most modern cars have a specific control module for the automatic transition system.
-This is called the transmission control module, or TCM.
+Most modern cars have a specific control module for the automatic transition system called the transmission control module, or TCM.

-The P0700 OBD2 code only tells you there’s some kind of problem in your transmission system.
-You’ll need to dig a bit deeper to find the problem’s exact source.
-This makes your OBD2 scan tool your best friend when you need to fix a P0700 code.
+The P0700 OBD2 code only tells you there’s some problem in your transmission system.
+You’ll need to dig a bit deeper to find the problem’s exact source, which makes your OBD2 scan tool your best friend when you need to fix a P0700 code.

 You will likely notice drivability issues with code P0700, mainly caused by slips in the transmission.
 The most common symptoms include:

-P0700 is very serious.
+The P0700 is very serious.
 Issues with your transmission control system can prevent your car from changing gears, potentially making your car dangerous to drive.
-You should stop driving immediately when P0700 activates, and avoid driving (aside from controlled diagnostic road tests) until you’ve repaired the problem.
+You should stop immediately driving when P0700 activates and avoid driving (aside from controlled diagnostic road tests) until you’ve repaired the problem.